 Packlists

-• For a dialled solo packlist, check this one out.
+- For a dialled and minimal solo packlist, check this one out.

-• For the packlist I base my own trips on, see this post
+- For a more general packlist that I base my own trips on, see this post.

 On a budget?
 You can also get by with relatively basic gear, thoughtful packing, and a simple, well-maintained bike with a suitable gear range.
 The roads are rarely so remote that you won’t see the odd car or pickup truck trundling by, temperatures aren’t so cold that you need specialist equipment and layers, and in a pinch, you can almost always find a spot to stay if the weather turns against you – so there’s no need to go down an expensive gear rabbit hole if you don’t want to.
 Here’s a fun example of a trip I shared with Chalino in Ixtepeji, in which he rode a locally purchased bike, ran homemade bags, and carried gear bought from local thrift stores!